 A sole proprietorship is both the simplest and the most prevalent form of business organization.
 An important reason for this is that it is the least regulated of all types of business structures.
 Technically, the sole proprietorship is the traditional unincorporated one-person business.
 For legal and tax purposes, the business is the owner.
 It has no existence outside the owner.
-The liabilities of the business are personal to the owner and the business ends when the owner dies.
+The liabilities of the business are personal to the owner and the business ends when the owner dies, contact the business lawyer Wichita ks for more information.
 On the other hand, all of the profits are also personal to the owner and the sole owner has full control of the business.

 Perhaps the most important factor to consider before choosing this type of business structure is that all of the personal and business assets of the sole owner are at risk in the sole proprietorship.
 If the demands of the creditors of the business exceed those assets which were formally placed in the name of the business, the creditors may reach the personal assets of the owner of the sole proprietorship.
 Legal judgments for damages arising from the operation of the business may also be enforced against the owner’s personal assets.
 This unlimited liability is probably the greatest drawback to this type of business form.
 Of course, insurance coverage of various types can lessen the dangers inherent in having one’s personal assets at risk in a business.
 However, as liability insurance premiums continue to skyrocket, it is unlikely that a fledgling small business can afford to insure against all manner of contingencies and at the maximum coverage levels necessary to guard against all risk to personal assets.